surh/wheelP/DATASETS.md

 ## *In vitro* assays

-* **All.filtered**	Data frame of individual OD600 measurements for 440 strains that were assayed *in vitro* and that passed quality control.
+* **All.filtered** Data frame of individual OD600 measurements for 440 strains that were
+assayed *in vitro* and that passed quality control.
+Assays were performed in 96-well plates and measrumentes were taken over 72 hours.
 Data frame columns are as follows:
-			Row (row letter in the 96-well plate), Column (column in the 96-well plates).
+	* Row (row letter in the 96-well plate),

-* Features
+	* Column (column number in the 96-well plate), OD600 (optical density measurement at 600nm), rep (replicate number), hrs (time-point in hours when the measurement was taken), Strain (strain ID), condition (phosphate and exudate condition).

+* **Features** Data frame of *in vitro* growth features

 ## Binary plant-bacterium assays